stla/delaunayn/README.md

 # delaunayn

-Delaunay triangulation in arbitrary dimension.
+Delaunay triangulation and Voronoi diagrams in arbitrary dimension.

-## Example
+## Delaunay tesselation

 Consider a polyhedron with these vertices: